 The dialer screen on your iPhone has a lot more to it than just entering phone numbers and hitting the green call button.
-It's not very obvious, but there are actually secret codes that you can enter into the dialer to find out information about your device, help troubleshoot issues, and mask outgoing calls, just to name a few.
+It's not very obvious, but there are secret codes that you can enter into the dialer to find out information about your device, help troubleshoot issues, and mask outgoing calls, to name a few.

 - Don't Miss: How to Unlock Your iPhone's Secret Camera Level